NICMx/Jool/docs/en/run-eam.md

 ## Stopping Jool

-Same as in the previous walkthrough.
+Same as in the previous walkthrough:

 <div class="distro-menu">
 	<span class="distro-selector" onclick="showDistro(this);">Netfilter Jool</span>